 Ljubljana is most often described as a smaller Prague without the hordes of tourists.
 Slovenia’s largest city and political, economic and cultural centre is a typical Central European city with visible similarities to Vienna and Prague.
 These are not coincidental as all three were partially designed by the great architect Jože Plečnik, a local of Ljubljana.
-He was able to design the city much as he liked due to a large earthquake in 1895.
+He was able to design the city much as he liked as the original city was demolished in 1895 by an earthquake.

-Ljubljana is situated on a natural passage called the Ljubljana Gate, connecting Central Europe and Mediterranean.
-From the times of the first settlers right down to the present day, the transit character of this area has stimulated the constant growth of economic and cultural ties with other cities and nations.
-A Cultural capital of Europe in the 1990s, Ljubljana is teeming with cultural life - it is home to numerous theatres, museums and galleries, and boasts one of the oldest philharmonic orchestras in the world.
+Ljubljana is situated on a natural passage called the Ljubljana Gate, connecting Central Europe and the Mediterranean.
+From the times of the first settlers right down to the present day, the character of this area has stimulated the constant growth of economic and cultural ties with other cities and nations.
+A European Capital of Culture in the 1990s, Ljubljana is teeming with cultural life - it is home to numerous theatres, museums and galleries, and boasts one of the oldest philharmonic orchestras in the world.
 Its honorary members included such renowned composers as Joseph Haydn, Ludwig van Beethoven and Johannes Brahms, and distinguished musicians such as the violinist Nicolo Paganini.
 Between 1881 and 1882, at the very start of his career, Gustav Mahler was its resident conductor.

 Even for the present day people of Ljubljana culture is a way of living and thinking and is very much a part of everyday life.
 Over 10,000 cultural events take place in the city every year, among which there are 10 international festivals.
 Ljubljana is the capital, it is Slovenia’s commercial business centre, a university town, it hosts a cultural and dynamic art scene, all with a Secessionist charm - but above all, it is one of the most idyllic towns in Europe.
 When the weather is good, Ljubljana locals like to spend their afternoons in the numerous cafes on the river banks, where you are most welcome to join them.